hapax/hapax.github.io/assets/simple-qm.md

 <span style="padding-left: 20px; display:block">
 (b) Confirm your result experimentally.
-	A couple of minutes at the pharmacy (with the sunglasses range) should suffice.
+	A couple of minutes at the pharmacy (in the sunglasses section) should suffice.
 </span>